CliMA/Land/README.md

 # ClimaCache.jl

-CliMA Cache is designed to share information among different CliMA modules.
-All public types and structs are suupoed to live here.
+ClimaCache.jl is designed to share information among different CliMA modules.
+All public types and structs are supposed to live here.